 In the European Union, only gins made in the Netherlands, Belgium, France, or Germany may be labelled as genever.
 The names New American or International style may be applied to similar gins produced elsewhere.

-Hendrick’s and Bols Genever are two well-known Genever-style gin.
+Bols Genever is a well-known Genever-style gin.